NoeBrt/GenAI/rawreadme.txt

 #### output

-A noise extracted from the input image; to denoise the image we remove the model output to the noisy image
+A noise extracted from the input image

+to denoise the image we remove the model output to the noisy image

 ### training